stackery/demo-conditional-examples/README.md

 ##### Fn::Not is the same as !Not
 Returns true for a condition that evaluates to false or returns false for a condition that evaluates to true.

-### Example Use Case

-An existing stack deployed to the "prod" environment includes an SNS publish/subscribe topic related to that USER create, update, and delete messages.

-Chris is tasked with creating a new service called MicroService25 that needs to:

-  a) subscribe to a newly provisioned "chris" SNS topic when deployed to the "chris" environment

-  b) subscribe to an existing "prod" SNS topic when deployed to prod

 ### Stackery Environments & Environment Parameters that support this example